 - Pour the wet ingredients over the dry and stir to combine.
 Add the melted coconut oil, and mix well.

-- If you're using frozen blueberries, toss them in a bowl with an extra TBSP of sorghum flour to coat – this will keep the berries from sinking to the bottom of the muffins, and help prevent them from staining the batter too much.
+- If you're using frozen blueberries, toss them in a bowl with an extra tablespoon of sorghum flour to coat – this will keep the berries from sinking to the bottom of the muffins, and help prevent them from staining the batter too much.
 If your berries are fresh, skip this step and add them directly to the batter.
 Fold the berries in gently.

 - Divide the batter evenly among the muffin tins, then sprinkle the streusel topping over each one.
 It may seem like a lot, but don't be afraid to use all of it.